-For fiscal year 2020, after considering the factors described above and management's recommendations, the Compensation Committee determined that the annual bonuses for Messrs.
-Levin, Moot and Robinson would be set at amounts equal to \$892,840, \$1,870,400 and \$892,840, respectively.
+For fiscal year 2021, after considering the factors described above and management's recommendations, the Compensation Committee determined that the annual bonuses for Messrs.
+Cooper, Levin and Moot and Ms. Marshall would be set at amounts equal to \$7,485,100 (payable in the form of RSUs), \$1,219,300, \$1,950,200 and \$1,950,200, respectively, and the special discretionary bonus for Mr. Lousada would be equal to \$220,000.
 This reflected the Compensation Committee's and management's assessment of the Company's overall corporate performance and an evaluation of the contributions by these executives to the Company's performance during the fiscal year.
-Specifically, the Compensation Committee set the amount of Mr. Levin's annual bonus after considering the quality of his individual performance in running the company-wide finance function, and taking into account other qualitative factors including performance in internal and public financial reporting, budgeting and forecasting processes, compliance and infrastructure and investment and cost-savings initiatives as well as the performance of the Company.
-The Compensation Committee set the amount of Mr. Moot's annual bonus after considering the quality of his individual performance in running his specific business functions as well as the performance of the Company.
-The Compensation Committee set the amount of Mr. Robinson's annual bonus after considering the quality of his individual performance in running the company-wide legal and business affairs and public policy functions as well as the performance of the Company.
+Specifically, the Compensation Committee set the amount of Mr. Cooper's annual bonus after considering the quality of his individual performance in establishing strategic direction, building a management team and leading effectively as well as the performance of the Company.
+The Compensation Committee set the amount of Mr. Levin's annual bonus after considering the quality of his individual performance in running the company-wide finance function, and taking into account other qualitative factors including performance in internal and public financial reporting, budgeting and forecasting processes, compliance and infrastructure and investment and cost-savings initiatives as well as the performance of the Company.
+The Compensation Committee set the amounts of Mr. Moot's and Ms. Marshall's annual bonuses after considering the quality of their individual performance as co-leaders of Warner Chappell Music, as well as the performance of the Company.
+The amount of Mr. Lousada's special discretionary bonus was determined by the CEO and the Compensation Committee based on the quality of his performance the leader of Warner Recorded Music, as well as the performance of the Company.

-Other non-financial factors taken into account by the Compensation Committee in setting these bonus amounts for fiscal year 2020 included, among other items, providing strategic leadership and direction for the Company, including corporate governance matters, managing the strategic direction of the Company and communicating to investors and other important constituencies.
+Other non-financial factors taken into account by the Compensation Committee in setting these bonus amounts for fiscal year 2021 included, among other items, providing strategic leadership and direction for the Company, including corporate governance matters, managing the strategic direction of the Company and communicating to investors and other important constituencies.